 - Meanwhile, cut the stems and thorns from the artichokes.
 Place the trimmed artichokes, stem-side down and standing, in the pot.
 Cover, reduce heat to medium-low, and cook until a leaf pulls out easily from each artichoke, about 20 minutes.
 Drain and rinse with cold water.

 - Use a spoon to scrape off tender flesh from each leaf.
-Discard leaf and put artichoke flesh in blender with hearts.
-Repeat with remaining leaves.
+Discard the scarped leaf and put the artichoke flesh in the blender with the hearts.
+Repeat with the remaining leaves.

-- In a medium saucepan over medium-high heat melt butter.
-Add garlic and cook, stirring, until fragrant, about 1 minute.
-Transfer garlic to blender with artichokes.
-Set pan aside.
+- In a medium saucepan over medium-high heat melt the butter.
+Add the garlic and cook, stirring, until fragrant, about 1 minute.
+Transfer the garlic to the blender with the artichokes.
+Set the pan aside.

-- Whirl artichokes with broth until very smooth.
-You will need to let the blender run a bit for this to happen—whirl for at least 2 minutes.
+- Whirl the artichokes with the broth until very smooth.
+You will need to let the blender run a bit for this to happen; whirl for at least 2 minutes.
 This will seem like a long time.
+Stick with it.
+You're looking for a smoother-than-smooth texture.

-- Transfer artichoke mixture to saucepan.
-Bring to a boil.
-Reduce heat to maintain a steady simmer.
-Add cream, and salt and pepper to taste.
-Serve hot.
+- Transfer the artichoke mixture to a large saucepan.
+Bring the puree to a boil.
+Reduce the heat to maintain a steady simmer.
+Add the cream, and salt and pepper to taste.
+Cook just to heat the added cream.
+Serve the soup hot with plenty of crusty bread with which diners can wipe up every single delicious drop of the soup.

 Makes 4 servings.